 Ants or Termites?

 You can determine the difference between ants and termites by examining the body and wings.
 Ants have three body sections while the termite has only two.
 The two sections include the head and cigar-shaped body.
 The ant has two sets of wings of differing lengths.
-The termite, however, has two sets of wings of equal length and the wings are longer than their body.
+The termite, however, has two sets of wings of equal measure and the wings are longer than their body.